azoor-desu/Icarus/README.md

 # Icarus

-Playing around with experimental ideas to make a music player that is able to sync music files and playlists across multiple devices without having to rely on Big Company saying "no u can't do that".
+Playing around with experimental ideas to make a music player that is able to sync music files and playlists across multiple devices without having Big Company telling you "no u can't do that".

 Have multiple devices that you listen to music with?
 Hate managing your playlists across devices?